improvedk/improve.dk/source/_posts/reverse-engineering-sql-server-page-headers/reverse-engineering-sql-server-page-headers.md

 */
 ```

 Continuing the search we see that m_freeData = 3895.
-In hex that’s 0x0F37 and 0x370F when swapped.
-And voilá, that’s stored right next to m_freeCnt:
+In hex that's 0x0F37 and 0x370F when swapped.
+And voilá, that's stored right next to m_freeCnt:

 image_6.png

-Continuing on with this technique, we can map all the distinct header values where there’s no ambiguity as to where they’re stored.
+Continuing on with this technique, we can map all the distinct header values where there's no ambiguity as to where they're stored.
 But what about a field like m_level?
 It has the same value as m_xactReserved, m_reservedCnt, m_ghostRecCnt, etc. How do we know which one of those zero values is really m_level?
 And how do we find out what the data type is?
 It could be anything from a tinyint to bigint!

 Time to bring out the big guns!
-We’ll start out by shutting down MSSQL / SQL Server:
+We'll start out by shutting down MSSQL / SQL Server:

 image_8.png

-Then we’ll open up the .mdf file in Visual Studio:
+Then we'll open up the .mdf file in Visual Studio:

 image_10.png

-This’ll open up the file in hex editor mode, allowing direct access to all the yummy data!
+This'll open up the file in hex editor mode, allowing direct access to all the yummy data!
 As we know the page id was 101, we need to jump to byte offset 101 * 8192 = 827,392 to get to the first byte of page 101:

 image_12.png

-Looking at these bytes we see that they’re identical to our header contents, thus confirming we’ve jumped to the correct offset:
+Looking at these bytes we see that they're identical to our header contents, thus confirming we've jumped to the correct offset:

 image_16.png

-Now I’m going to ask you to do something that will make sheep loving people cry – write some gibberish in there and save the file!
+Now I'm going to ask you to do something that will make sheep loving people cry – write some gibberish in there and save the file!
 Please **do not** do this to a database with any kind of important data in it.
 Before:

 image_18.png